China opposes US sanctions on companies over alleged links to Russia's war efforts - ExBulletin

 China's Ministry of Commerce has strongly opposed in a statement the United States' inclusion of several Chinese companies on its export control list, which prohibits these companies from trading with American companies without obtaining a special license, which is almost impossible to obtain.

-The ministry said the US action was “a typical unilateral sanction”, saying it would disrupt global trade orders and rules, as well as the stability of global industrial and supply chains.
+The ministry said the US action was a typical unilateral sanction, saying it would disrupt global trade orders and rules, as well as affect the stability of global industrial and supply chains.

 China urges the US to immediately stop its bad practices and will take necessary measures to resolutely safeguard the legitimate rights and interests of Chinese enterprises, it said.

-The U.S. action is the latest in a series of thousands of U.S. sanctions that have been imposed on Russian companies and their suppliers in other countries since Russia's invasion of Ukraine in February 2022.
-The effectiveness of the sanctions is being questioned, especially as Russia continues to support its economy by selling oil and gas on international markets.
+The U.S. measure is the latest in a series of thousands of U.S. sanctions imposed on Russian companies and their suppliers in other countries since Russia invaded Ukraine in February 2022.
+The effectiveness of the sanctions has been questioned, especially as Russia has continued to prop up its economy by selling oil and gas on international markets.

 According to the U.S. State Department, some China-based companies have supplied machine tools and components to Russian companies.